-HACSB has partnered with Loma Linda University (LLU) to evaluate Term-Limited Lease Assistance families at exit and annually for two years after assistance has concluded.
+HACSB has partnered with Loma Linda University (LLU) to evaluate Term-Limited Lease Assistance households at exit and annually for two years after assistance has concluded.
 Information is collected through a questionnaire that is returned directly to LLU.
-Although participation in the survey is voluntary, a monetary incentive is provided for families completing the survey.
-Families receive the incentive payment only upon completion of each survey.
-Feedback obtained through the exit study helps HACSB to understand the family perspective and experience in the TLA program.
-The majority of families participating in the study reported a positive experience in the program and that participating was a resource to them on their pathway to self-sufficiency.
-Benefits noted by the families include the ability to save money, to stabilize their housing situation, and to experience social mobility.
-Families also provide helpful suggestions for improving the program, including increasing family accountability and supports available to families.
+Although participation in the survey is voluntary, a monetary incentive is provided for households completing the survey.
+Households receive the incentive payment only upon completion of each survey.
+Feedback obtained through the exit study helps HACSB to understand the household perspective and experience in the TLA program.
+The majority of households participating in the study reported a positive experience in the program and that participating was a resource to them on their pathway to self-sufficiency.
+Benefits noted by the households include the ability to save money, to stabilize their housing situation, and to experience social mobility.
+Households also provide helpful suggestions for improving the program, including increasing household accountability and supports available to households.